 The most popular online destination for collectibles is eBay.
 With our old movie and music collections becoming collector’s items, eBay is another good option to unload your discs.

-Unlike Amazon, where you can send in everything at once, eBay is a one-item-at-a-time proposition.
+Unlike Decluttr, where you can send in everything at once, eBay is a one-item-at-a-time proposition.
 Further, eBay requires you to add each item individually, which can be a very time-consuming task.
-But on the other side, when an item sells, you get cash in your pocket.
-After eBay and shipping costs, it might not be a lot, but it’s better than nothing.
-It’s also probably more than you would get from an Amazon trade-in.
+But on the other side, when an item sells, you get cash in your pocket, and it may be more than you get using a service like Decluttr.

 A local record store